 PSYCHOLOGY 3179.
 Cooperative Education

-Notes: May be repeated once, with a maximum of 6 hours and 2 semesters in a single position.
-A maximum of 3 hours may be applied toward a Psychology major.
-The semester paper must relate the cooperative education experience to specific psychological theory or concepts, based on assigned readings or appropriate psychological references.
-Students enrolled in Cooperative Education during the regular school year will also make weekly work board.
-Registering for a second semester of Cooperative Education in Psychology requires negotiation of an appropriate second semester project with the supervisor.
+Notes: May be repeated once for a maximum of 6 hours or 2 semesters in a single position.
+The semester paper must relate the cooperative education experience to a specific psychological theory or concepts, based on assigned readings or appropriate psychological references.
+Registering for a second semester of Cooperative Education in Psychology requires negotiation of an appropriate second semester project with the faculty supervisor.

 PSYCHOLOGY 2701.
 Community Service/Experiential Learning